 Giving a system to family members can be fraught with peril, though.
 That's because you are now the go-to person for tech support.
 So you've been warned: Give a PC to a friend or relative, and you're now on call.

 One thing you'll definitely want to do is completely erase the hard drive and reinstall the OS from scratch.
-If it's an off-the-shelf system from a major manufacturer, restoring it to its original condition from the restore partition or restore disc accomplishes the same thing.
+If it's an off-the-shelf system from a major manufacturer, restoring it to its original state from the restore partition or restore disc accomplishes the same thing.

 5. Dedicate it to 'Distributed Computing'